aichaos/rivescript-python/README.md

 USAGE
 -----

-The `rivescript.py` module can be executed as a stand-alone Python script, or included in other Python code.
-When executed directly, it launches an interactive chat session.
+The `rivescript` module can be executed as a stand-alone Python script, or included in other Python code.
+When executed directly, it launches an interactive chat session:

+	python rivescript ./brain

 When used as a library, the synopsis is as follows:

-	import rivescript
+	from rivescript import RiveScript

 	bot = RiveScript()
 	bot.load_directory("./brain")
 	bot.sort_replies()

+	while True:
+		msg = raw_input('You> ')
+		if msg == '/quit':
+			quit()

-	reply = bot.reply("localuser", "Hello, bot!")
+		reply = bot.reply("localuser", msg)
+		print 'Bot>', reply

 JSON MODE
 ---------

-The `rivescript.py` module, when run stand-alone, supports "JSON Mode", where you communicate with the bot using JSON.
+The `rivescript` package, when run stand-alone, supports "JSON Mode", where you communicate with the bot using JSON.
 This is useful for third-party programs that want to use RiveScript but don't have an interpreter in their native language.

-Just run it like: `python rivescript.py --json /path/to/brain`
+Just run it like: `python rivescript --json /path/to/brain`

 Print a JSON encoded data structure into the standard input.
 The format should look like this: